Zyzle/zyzle.github.io/content/blog/2022-10-23-colour-finder-3/index.md

 <!-- more -->

 This was originally going to be 2 posts, one for optimizing the JS and a second for the WebAssembly application building.
 Given it's been 3 months since I last posted, probably best not to try and delay it any longer.
 So buckle up, this is going to be a long one.

+> **Note:** After going back and giving this a read over I realise now the majority of this post is introducing basic concepts in Rust, if you want to skip this and go [straight to the results](#measuring-the-results), feel free.

 ## Measuring the problems